-- Replacement parts should have the same characteristics as the original components. - Record keeping is an essential practice; document all corrective actions.
+- Replacement parts should have the same characteristics as the original components.
+When utilizing non-potable water all replacement parts should be appropriately marked/ color coded as non-potable water. - Record keeping is an essential practice; document all corrective actions.

 System Renovation